-You’re now well poised to understand implicit concurrency.
+You’re now well poised to understand Parallel Effect Search.
 Before we get to a description, a brief detour to provide some motivation: We’re going to do a thought experiment in which we examine how effects change with the coarseness of schema partitions.
 Let denote the schema partition represented by some index set .
 Consider a search space with , and let .
 Then is the finest possible partition of ; one where each schema in the partition has just one point.
 Consider what happens to the effect of as we start removing elements from .
 It should be relatively easy to see that the effect of decreases monotonically.
 Why?
 Because we’re averaging over points that used to be in separate partitions.
 Don’t proceed further until you convince yourself that coarsening a partition tends to decrease its effect.

 Finally, observe that the number of schema partitions of order is .
 So for , the number of schema partitions of order 2,3,4 and 5 are on the order of , and respectively.
 The take away from our thought experiment is this: while a search space may have vast numbers of coarse schema partitions, most of them will have negligible effects (due to averaging).
 In other words, while coarse schema partitions are numerous, ones with non-negligible effects are rare.

 So what exactly does a genetic algorithm do efficiently?
-Using experiments and symmetry arguments I’ve demonstrated that a genetic algorithm with uniform crossover can concurrently sift through vast numbers of coarse schema partitions and identify partitions with non-negligible effects.
+Using experiments and symmetry arguments I’ve demonstrated that a genetic algorithm with uniform crossover can sift through vast numbers of coarse schema partitions in parallel and identify partitions with non-negligible effects.
 In other words, a genetic algorithm with uniform crossover can implicitly perform multitudes of effect/no-effect multifactor analyses and can efficiently identify interacting loci with non-negligible effects.

 Let’s Play a Game

-It’s actually quite easy (not to mention, cool and fun) to visualize a genetic algorithm as it identifies such loci.
+It’s actually quite easy to visualize a genetic algorithm as it identifies such loci.
 Let’s play a game.
 Consider a stochastic function that takes bitstrings of length 200 as input and returns an output that depends on the values of the bits of at just four indices.
 These four indices are fixed; they can be any one of the combinations of four indices between between 1 and 200.
 Given some bitstring, if the parity of the bits at these indices is 1 (i.e. if the sum of the four bits is odd) then the stochastic function returns a value drawn from the magenta distribution (see below).
 Otherwise, it returns a value drawn from the black distribution.
 The four indices are said to be pivotal.
 All other indices are said to be non-pivotal.

 Now for the rules of the game: Say I give you query access to the stochastic function just described, but I do not tell you what four indices are pivotal.
 You are free to query the function with any bitstring 200 bits long as many times as you want.
 Your job is to recover the pivotal indices I picked, i.e. to identify the only schema partition of order 4 or less with a non-negligible effect.